Greece

 Athens airport is modern with only two terminals and is easy to navigate.
 Baggage claim and Security/Customs through Athens International is generally quick and you can expect an exit from the airport within 30-60 minutes of arrival.

 There are plenty of taxis outside the arrivals terminal but as this was a night arrival and our first trip to Athens we booked an Uber just as we walked out of the terminal and it was there within minutes.
-The regular taxis (Yellow cars) are Ubers but booking via the Uber app lets you know exactly the cost and allows to make payment in your choosing.
-Cost into the Kallimarmoro area of central Athens where we were staying (very close to the Panathenaic Stadium) was €43/£36/$46 and took around 20 minutes.

-You can catch the Metro Line 3 (Blue Line) which connects the airport to the city centre (Syntagma Square) with a one way ticket costing €9/£8/$10 and takes around 40 minutes.
+You can take the Metro Line 3 (Blue Line) which connects the airport to the city centre (Syntagma Square) with a one way ticket costing £8 / €9 / $10 and takes around 40 minutes.
 Tickets can be purchased at the airport ticket booths or via machines at the station.
-Further details on public transport can be found here at Transport for Athens.

-Arrival to our Airbnb was around 10pm but as this is a lively European city the restaurants are open until late so we walked a few minutes to Varnava Square where they had live music and a great atmosphere with many families dining.
-A hearty meal of bread, olives, salmon, cod and roasted vegetables with a carafe of white wine was €40/£36/$46 and a great way to kick of our Greek adventure.
+Arrival to our Airbnb in the Kallimarmoro area of Athens was around 10pm but as this is a lively European city the restaurants are open until late so we walked a few minutes to Varnava Square where they have live music and a great atmosphere with many families dining.
+A hearty meal of bread, olives, salmon, cod and roasted vegetables with a carafe of white wine was £36 / €40 / $46 and a great way to kick of our Greek adventure.

-Euro at the time €1 = £0.85/$1.07US.
-Contactless payments are the easiest form of payment and we recommend the use of Revolut for the best exchange rates and no fees.
-Tipping is common in restaurants with an average 5-10% depending on the level of service and of course what you are prepared to pay.
+Tipping is common in restaurants with an average 5-10% depending on the level of service and of course what you are prepared to pay so having some cash and coins to tip is advisable.

 Practical Advice & Tips

-Like Rome, Paris, London and New York walking is the best way to experience a city but using public transport does help getting around with ease and Athens has a very good metro and tram system.
+Just like in Rome, Paris, London and New York walking is the best way to experience a city but using public transport does help getting around with ease and Athens has a very good metro and tram system.

-The metro has three lines in Athens with stations across all the main neighbourhoods.
 The Blue line connects all the popular areas of the city centre and the Port of Piraeus as well as the airport.
-We recommend the use of the Stasy website to plan your city trips and the tram is an excellent way to travel with Syntagma the central point to catch it.
+The tram is an excellent way to travel with Syntagma Square the central point to catch it.

 Public transport tickets are available at any of the metro stations, tram and bus stops, train stations and newsagents and ticket prices are much cheaper than most major cities.
-Ticket options include:

 Where to stay